• info@silver-chart.com

 You Are Now Ready To Sell Scrap Silver

 After learning the basics, you should be ready to sell your scrap silver.
-Tons of scrap silver is sitting around in the United States and lots of it is pouring into the precious metal market every day.
+Tons of scrap silver are sitting around in the United States, and lots of it is pouring into the precious metal market every day.
 “I cannot believe how much scrap silver is arriving every day in our facility.
-You would think it has to stop coming in but it doesn’t” – that’s what the refining department manager of one of the biggest US refineries said in an interview.
-So many items have been made of silver over the last 200 years.
-Hundreds of millions of silver coins have been minted, billions of jewelry items have been manufactured, and the amount of decorative silver from trays over cutlery to picture frames is overwhelming.
-With that being said, silver is anything else but rare.
-What does it mean for selling?
-Actually, not too much as you plan to sell and not to buy.
-For a buyer, the amount of silver available (= scarcity) is from huge importance to get a feeling weather the price may go up or down.
-For you as a seller, the current silver price is what matters.
+You would think it would stop coming in, but it doesn’t,” said the refining department manager of one of the biggest US refineries in an interview.
+Many items have been made of silver over the last 200 years.
+Hundreds of millions of silver coins have been minted, billions of jewelry items have been manufactured, and the amount of decorative silver, from trays and cutlery to picture frames, is overwhelming.
+With that being said, silver is anything but rare.

 One troy ounce = 31.1 grams